-Sue Smith Associates provides a different level to the normal therapeutic interventions used in stress.
+A different level to the normal therapeutic interventions used.
 MORE >

 Sue holds advanced qualifications in Hypnotherapy and other therapies to help conditions such as: Stress | Confidence | Fears and Phobias | Anxiety | Inner Child and Regression.
 MORE >

-When you’re ready to lose weight it is crucial to choose someone you can trust.
+When you’re ready it is crucial to choose someone with experience you can trust.

-Sue has a professional nursing background, and many years’ experience coaching people with weight issues, using a combination of weight management hypnosis, conscious techniques, NLP, CBT and Gastro Band Hypnotherapy.
+Sue is a multi award winner, with many years experience.
+She uses a combination of weight management hypnosis, conscious techniques, NLP, CBT and Gastro Band Hypnotherapy.
 MORE >

 In 1995 a review of 18 different studies involving 577 participants showed hypnotherapy to be consistently effective for treating most types of psychological problems.
 In total there are over 11,000 studies showing positive benefit using hypnotherapy as an intervention.
 "CBT combined with Hypnotherapy has a synergistic effect and showed even greater benefit" (Kirsch et al. 1999:4).
 No intervention (treatment) can ever claim to be 100% effective.
 It would not be ethical for a therapist to say then can cure you.